-1 0 0

-GateWay Community College 602-286-8531
+GateWay Community College

 Glendale Community College

-Maricopa Skill Center

 Mesa Community College

 Mesa Community College/Boswell

-Paradise Valley Community College (Nurse A ssisting Only) 602-787-7298
+Paradise Valley Community College

 Phoenix College

 Rio Salado College

 Scottsdale Community College

-Southwest Skill Center (Nurse Assisting Only

 Waiver of Licensure/Certification Guarantee:

 Admission or graduation from the MCCD Nursing Program does not guarantee obtaining a license or certificate to practice nursing.
 Licensure and certification requirements and the subsequent procedures are the exclusive right and responsibility of the Arizona State Board of Nursing.
 Students must satisfy the requirements of the Nurse Practice Act: Statutes, Rules and Regulations, independently of any college of school requirements for graduation.